Shoprenter/sr-api-docs/development/api-examples/10_product_addon.md

 # Product Addon
+**The following example demonstrates how to create a deposit fee for products.**

 **1. Creating a Deposit:** `Product Addon Resource`<br>
 - **Function:**  This API Resource allows the creation of deposits in the system.